-Below is an example subnet and IP address allocation between P1R1 and P3R5.
+Below is an example subnet and IP address and VLAN allocation between P1R1 and P3R5.

 Networks and VLANs with more than 2 hosts for example a DMVPN overlay network will be assigned on a case by case basis and documented within that particular lab.

 Pod level iBGP AS